Understanding Biological Filtration Systems for Ponds

 - Inspect Components: Check for any cracks, clogs, or damage caused by freezing temperatures.

-- Boost Beneficial Bacteria: Add bacteria supplements to jumpstart the nitrogen cycle and help the filter acclimate to increased activity.
+- Boost Beneficial Bacteria: Add S.A.T. to jumpstart the nitrogen cycle and help the filter acclimate to increased activity.

 -